 - Increased fibre to improve digestion and cleansing: Dulse contains 35%+ fiber, with 10% soluble and the rest insoluble.
 Seaweed fibres are different to those in land based plant foods because they contain fibrous polysaccharide substances such as alginic acid, which helps to detoxify heavy metals and radioactive isotopes from the body.
 (Kelp seaweed and other brown seaweed varieties are particularly abundant in alginic acid or algin, but Dulse also contains this polysaccharide in adequate amounts).
 Because seaweed polysaccharides work to detoxify the liver, the cleansing actions they provide naturally helps encourage healthy looking skin.

-- Increased folate/B12: Vitamin B-12 is found mostly in animal foods – such as meat, poultry, milk, fish and eggs – so eating dulse is an excellent way for vegans & vegetarians to get sufficient vitamin B-12.
+- Increased folate/B12: Depending on how it has dried and subject to seasonal variation, Dulse can contain Vitamin B-12 is found mostly in animal foods – such as meat, poultry, milk, fish and eggs – so eating dulse is an excellent way for vegans & vegetarians to get sufficient vitamin B-12.
 (A 99g portion of fresh dulse contains 6.6 micrograms of vitamin B-12, which is more than 100 percent of the daily value set by the FDA.)

 - Stronger Bones: Dulse contains a wealth of minerals found including calcium, magnesium, and iron, all of which contribute to bone mineral density.
 Calcium is crucial for long-term bone & joint health.